nami1yt/old-wiilink24-website/readme.md

-# (This Respositary is NOT affiliated/associated with WiiLink whatsoever)!
+# (This Respositary is NOT affiliated/associated with WiiLink whatsoever!)

 ### Things that must be fixed